OsmondOlive/bioflowhub/_posts/2026-05-01-exercise-basics.md

 <figure class="post-figure">
   <img src="/assets/img/posts/exercise-cycling.webp" alt="Man cycling on a road bike outdoors on a sunny day" class="post-img">
   <figcaption>Cycling, running, swimming, or walking: the mode of aerobic exercise matters far less than the consistency of it.
-The best aerobic exercise is genuinely whichever one you will actually do.</figcaption>
+The best aerobic exercise is whichever one you will actually do.</figcaption>
 </figure>

 Aerobic exercise improves cardiovascular function, lung capacity, insulin sensitivity, metabolic flexibility, and mood.
 It reduces visceral fat and has powerful anti-inflammatory effects that extend well beyond the cardiovascular system.
 The mental health benefits, particularly for depression and anxiety, are now supported by enough randomized controlled trials to be considered a primary rather than adjunct intervention in some clinical guidelines.